xtqqczze/MicrosoftDocs-PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/About/about_Language_Keywords.md

 ### Else

-Used with the `If` keyword to specify the default statement list.
+Used with the `if` keyword to specify the default statement list.

 Syntax: